yic04/ROCSsoundscape/docs/Soundscape Lab Notebook.md

 * CLLocationDistance : This is the type for constant
 * = 15.0 : This assigns the inital value 15 to constant.

-If this written in Java it would be :
+If this is written in Java it would be :
 ``` strings
 static final CLLocationDistance EnterImmediateVicinityDistance = 15;
 ```